-- Work with masses and shapes to create a landscape for curb appeal.
-A corollary to recognizing the size of the house is massing and shape, Land says.
-"If your house is big and you want to plant lots of little pretty flowers, they don't read from the street," she says.
-Instead, use plants and repetition -- midsize shrubs to line a path, for example, or a row of shrubs -- that are inspired by and complement the shape and size of the house.
-"People won't see individual flowers driving by," Land says.
-They will see the impact of a plant grouping that reflects the shape and lines of the house and walkways.
+If you have a large house with a flat front, pretty little flowers aren't the plants for curb appeal for you.
+Instead, use plants and repetition (midsize shrubs to line a path, for example, or a row of shrubs) that are inspired by and complement the shape and size of the house.
+You'll see the impact right away of a plant grouping that reflects the shape and lines of the house and walkways.

-- Turn to the color wheel.
-The color of your house should be a consideration in choosing plants to landscape for curb appeal.
+The color of your house should be a consideration when you're choosing plants for your front yard.
 For example, a blue house feels calm and collected accented by a collection of purple, pink, yellow, and white flowers.
 Red trim will pop with flowers in orange, bright yellow, and red.